Saunders calls on other candidates to support him to ‘stop Chow’

 Published Thursday, June 8, 2023 10:58AM EDT

-Mayoral candidate Mark Saunders is urging others who are running to get in line behind him in order to "stop Olivia Chow.”
+Mayoral candidate Mark Saunders on Thursday urged others who are running to get in line behind him in order to "stop Olivia Chow,” but the appeal is drawing little enthusiasm.

 With less than three weeks left in the election, Saunders issued a press release Thursday, calling for “unity” and claiming that “a vote for any other candidate is a vote for Chow.”